Reading Subject Statement

 Reading at home

-Children are able to access books at home in a variety of ways: scheme book, free choice book, access to e-books through Collins e-books and EPIC, an online library.
+Children are able to access books at home in a variety of ways: scheme book, free choice book, access to e-books through Collins e-books.
 We ask parents to read with their children on a daily basis and to record this practice in a reading record book.

 Assessment